-Metric Description Unit 2024 2023 Metric Tree planting Millions 5.0 3.4 Calculation methodology This metric has an associated report, entitled "Planting 20 mil The Trees Programme was lau regeneration of forest ecosyste "branches", with the following of Branch 1: Conservation of the required as compensation for r Branch 2: Regeneration and or Branch 3: Social value: researd The monitoring metric is the su types of actions or branches.
-Total number of trees planted i trees in branch 2 + number of the For projects developed with oth taken into account.
-Plantings of excluded from the calculation. lion trees by 2030".
+Metric Description Unit 2024 2023 Metric Tree planting Millions 5.0 3.4 Calculation methodology This metric has an associated report, entitled "Planting 20 mil The Trees Programme was lau regeneration of forest ecosyste "branches", with the following of Branch 1: Conservation of the required as compensation for r Branch 2: Regeneration and cr Branch 3: Social value: researd The monitoring metric is the su types of actions or branches.
+Total number of trees planted in trees in branch 2 + number of the For projects developed with oth taken into account.
+Plantings d excluded from the calculation. lion trees by 2030".
 Inched 2020 to protect ems.
-The programme hobjectives natural heritage, which new developments. reation of natural value ch and awareness-rais um of the number of tree n the three branches = trees in branch 3. her organisations, only lue to the replacement biodiversity, for the has three main lines in includes actions in the sthrough voluntary ing, in collaboration ees planted since 20 number of trees in the percentage attr of seedlings that di e conservation and s of action, known as n forest ecosystems y projects. n with Stakeholders.
-220 in each of the three branch 1 + number of ributable to Iberdrola is id not thrive are External validation Project validation is carried out reforestation, through an execu- lf the project is likely to genera the verifying entity that issues the life of the project. ution report. te carbon credits, the s status of the refores station is validated by
+The programme hobjectives natural heritage, which new developments. reation of natural value ch and awareness-rais im of the number of tree n the three branches = trees in branch 3. biodiversity, for the has three main lines includes actions in the sthrough voluntary ing, in collaboration ees planted since 20 number of trees in the percentage att e conservation and s of action, known as n forest ecosystems y projects. n with Stakeholders.
+020 in each of the three n branch 1 + number of External validation Project validation is carried out reforestation, through an execu If the project is likely to genera the verifying entity that issues to the life of the project. ution report. te carbon credits, the s status of the refores station is validated by